 PLEASE, pets are not to sleep on uncovered furniture or beds.
 Bring sheets or coverlets to protect the furniture and beds.
 One of our primary cleaning problems (because it significantly increases the time we must spend to clean the house) is dog hair on the furniture and beds.
 Your pet deposit will not be refunded if there is significant pet hair on beds and furniture.
 We have sheets available if you need them.

 Bugs and Critters

-I love the Zonies and Hummers; during the summer we go through about a gallon of mix per day.
+I love the Zonies and Hummers; during the summer we go through about a gallon of hummingbird mix per day.
 The Kingsnake (protected in Arizona) is one of the few natural enemies of rattlesnakes - one of the reasons rattlers are scarce here.
-The Abert's Squirrel is vital to a healthy pine forest because they open up the pinecones so the seeds may fall out and germinate meanwhile making a mess with the chips and white, sticky sap.
+The Albert's Squirrel is vital to a healthy pine forest because they open up the pinecones so the seeds may fall out and germinate, meanwhile making a mess with the chips and white, sticky sap.
 I live-trap and relocate the Skunks (the Raccoons are too smart to get trapped) and delude myself into thinking they are not back here before I am.

 I understand that you may not care for these guys as I do, but I want you to be aware of their presence.
 They are part of the forest and wilderness area, Oak Creek Canyon and Forest Houses Resort, just as you and I are.
 Over the years, we have learned ways of dealing with them (it may involve bug spray or snap-type mouse traps) and can make your stay here as pleasant as possible.
 June is our hottest month, the time when the spiders (after hatching in the pine tree bark) are driven indoors searching for water and dark corners.
 During November and December, we trap more mice when they search for a warm place to nest and winter.